s3664099/island_of_secrets/readme.md

 - checkEndGame - this checks whether the endGame flag has been set in the Game object.

 - getFinalScore - this calculates the player's final score.

+- determinePanel - this determine what panel will display after the command processing is complete.
+    		   2 - the lightning panel
+    		   3 - the message panle
+    		   Otherwise just a normal panel
 **Game**

 This object stores everything related to the game that isn't player specific (though there are some elements that are actually player